DiogoDeAndrade/ThePoet/README.md

 Players are scored based on metric and rhymes.

 The game is not a lot of fun, but it was very challenging and interesting to build.
-Currently, it works only in portuguese, at least until I find a big text file full of poems in other languages.
+Currently, it works only both portuguese and english, at least until I find a big text file full of poems in other languages.

 ![alt text](https://github.com/DiogoDeAndrade/ThePoet/raw/master/Screenshots/screen01.png "Title Screen")
 ![alt text](https://github.com/DiogoDeAndrade/ThePoet/raw/master/Screenshots/screen02.png "Gameplay")